boleima/ToPro/README.md

 Prompt-based methods have been successfully applied to multilingual pretrained language models for zero-shot cross-lingual understanding.
 However, most previous studies primarily focused on sentence-level classification tasks, and only a few considered token-level labeling tasks such as Named Entity Recognition (NER) and Part-of-Speech (POS) tagging.

 In this paper, we propose Token-Level Prompt Decomposition (ToPro) which facilitates the application of prompt-based learning to token-level sequence labeling tasks.
-Our ToPro method decomposes the input sentence into single tokens and applies one prompt template to each token.
+The ToPro method decomposes the input sentence into single tokens and applies one prompt template to each token.

 Our experiments on multilingual NER (PAN-X) and POS tagging (UDPOS) datasets demonstrate that ToPro-based fine-tuning outperforms vanilla fine-tuning and prompt tuning in cross-lingual transfer, especially for languages that are typologically different from the source language English.
 Our method also attains state-of-the-art (SOTA) performance when employed with mT5 model.
 Besides, our exploratory study in multilingual large language models shows that ToPro performs much better than the current in-context learning method.